How to Leverage High Performance Computing (HPC) for AI

-Modern hospitals constantly generate data, from patient records, to clinical trials, to medical decision making.
-Effectively analyzing and applying this data to improving patient care, clinician effectiveness, and hospital operations requires advanced tools.
+Modern hospitals constantly generate data, from patient records to clinical trials, to medical decision making.
+Effectively analyzing and applying this data to improving patient care, clinician effectiveness, and hospital operations require advanced tools.
 For example, HPC systems and AI models.

 One of the ways in which HPC and AI are being used is to create more reliable diagnostic tools.
 For example, image recognition models are being trained to accurately identify whether masses are benign or cancerous tumors.
 To accomplish this, researchers train models against large amounts of generated data that has been created by HPC systems.
 This data is used to refine the diagnostic model in the hopes that it can someday be applied to pre-screening patients or catching tumors earlier in development.

-HPC and AI are a perfect match.
-When these two technologies are employed for the purpose of aiding each other, AI can gain the speed it needs to become smarter, and HPC can gain smart capabilities needed to provide better results.
-Combined with big data, AI gets the data it needs to learn, and HPC helps the AI algorithm go through the data faster.
-These added capabilities can help improve AI applications in healthcare, biomedical, and automotive fields.
+HPC and AI development services are a perfect match.
+When these two technologies are employed for the purpose of aiding each other, AI can gain the speed it needs to become smarter, and HPC can gain the smart capabilities needed to provide better results.
+Combined with big data, AI gets the data it needs to learn using a particular deep learning model.
+HPC helps the AI algorithm go through the data faster.
+These added capabilities can help improve AI applications in the healthcare, biomedical, and automotive fields.